Gravitational lensing for interstellar power transmission: EM waves in a gravitational field

 where the last term in this expression is the gravitational phase shift, $\psi(\vec b) $, that is acquired by the EM wave as it propagates along its geodetic path from the source to the image plane on the background of the gravitational field with potential, $U$, that has the form (see discussion in \cite{Turyshev-Toth:2021-multipoles,Turyshev-Toth:2022-STF}): {}

-where $J_n, n\in {2,3,4...}$ are the spherical harmonics coefficients representing the mass distribution inside the stellar lens \cite{Turyshev-Toth:2021-multipoles}.
-Then, the wave amplitude on the observer plane can be written as {}
+where the sign convention follows from using the Newtonian potential $U<0$ in Eq.~(\ref{eq:amp-S}).
+The coefficients $J_n$, $n\in\{2,3,4,\ldots\}$, are the spherical-harmonic coefficients representing the mass distribution inside the stellar lens \cite{Turyshev-Toth:2021-multipoles}.
+Using the monopole phase convention (\ref{eq:gp}), the wave amplitude on the observer plane can be written as {}

-where $A_0(\vec x, \vec x)$ is the wave amplitude at the receiver (observer) in the absence of the gravitational potential $U$: {}
+where $A_0(\vec x', \vec x)$ is the wave amplitude at the receiver (observer) in the absence of the gravitational potential $U$: {}

-with $S_0(\vec x',\vec x)$ is the path length along a straight path from $\vec x'$ to $\vec x$.
-In the case of a monopole lens, the amplification factor $F(\vec x, \vec x)$ is given by the following form of a diffraction integral {}
+with $S_0(\vec x',\vec x)$ being the path length along a straight path from $\vec x'$ to $\vec x$.
+In the case of a monopole lens, the amplification factor $F(\vec x', \vec x)$ is given by the following form of a diffraction integral {}

-where the phase factor is given as $\phi_{\tt G}=kr_g\ln 4k^2zz_0$ and $S_1(\vec x',\vec x)$ is the Fermat potential along a path from the source position $\vec x'$ to the observer position $\vec x$ via a point $\vec b$ on the lens plane.
-The first term in $S_1(\vec x',\vec x)$ is the difference of the geometric time delay between a straight path from the source to the observer and a deflected path.
+where the phase factor is given as $\phi_{\tt G}=kr_g\ln(4k^2zz_0)$ and $S_1(\vec x',\vec b, \vec x)$ is the Fermat potential along a path from the source position $\vec x'$ to the observer position $\vec x$ via a point $\vec b$ on the lens plane. $\hat A_0(\vec b)$ is the surface brightness of the extended source.
+The first term in $S_1(\vec x',\vec b,\vec x)$ is the difference of the geometric time delay between a straight path from the source to the observer and a deflected path.
 The second term is due to the time delay in the gravitational potential of the lens object (i.e., the Shapiro time delay).

 In the case of an isolated spherically-symmetric gravitational lens positioned on the optical axis, $\vec x'=0$, collecting all the relevant terms, we present the amplification factor on the receiver (observer) plane {}